-Your home should be a place where you are comfortable, relaxed and safe.
+Your home should be a place where you are comfortable, relaxed, and safe.
 It should be somewhere that you absolutely love to be.
 Here are Easy Ways to Add Warmth to Your Home.

-So what makes a home feel cozy, warm and inviting?
-In today’s post, I’ll show you easy ways to add a few touches of ‘warmth’ to your home.
+So what makes a home feel cozy, warm, and inviting?
+In today’s post, I’ll show you easy ways to add warmth to your home.
 Just a few minor adjustments in your decor can make all the difference.

 Color plays an important role when it comes to your decor.
-Bright colors tend to have an invigorating effect whereas neutrals, soft blues, light grays and warm pastels have a calming and relaxed effect.
+Bright colors tend to have an invigorating effect whereas neutrals, soft blues, light grays, and warm pastels have a calming and relaxing effect.
 Use overall neutral shades on your walls and with furniture, then add pops of color by using colorful throw blankets and throw pillows.
-This also helps make it easy to change your color scheme, (with curtains, pillows, blankets and nick knacks) depending on the season and/or holiday.
-For example: use bright colors for spring, pastels for summer, warm rich golds/browns/oranges for fall and of course, red and green for winter.
+This also helps make it easy to change your color scheme, (with curtains, pillows, blankets, and nick-knacks) depending on the season and/or holiday.
+For example: use bright colors for spring, pastels for summer, warm rich golds/browns/oranges for fall, and of course, red and green for winter.
 You can also interchange various fabric prints as well.

 Lighting is a great way to add warmth to any room.
 The mixture of recessed and track lights, along with unique lamps and fixtures help create a cozy environment.
 Your light bulbs also make a difference.
-There are many different styles, wattage and options to choose from, such as soft white, incandescent, clear, daylight and florescent.
+There are many different styles, wattage, and options to choose from, such as soft white, incandescent, clear, daylight, and fluorescent.

 Mix textures and materials whenever possible; wood, glass, fabric, tile, etc… Wicker baskets are a fun way to add warmth, plus they are great for storage.
 You can find some super cute inexpensive wicker baskets if you watch for sales at your local craft store.
 Garage sales and thrift stores are also great places to find wicker baskets.